schtauffen/isthmus-atom/README.md

 > Computes from other atoms.
 Always readonly.

 ## Why @isthmus/atom?
-This library intends to focus on maintaing a small footprint and being understandable.
-If you would like to use streams/atoms but fear about bloat or have a hard time understanding other projects then this may be a good choice for you.
+This library intends to focus on being a powerful tool, while maintaing a small footprint and staying approachable.
+If you would like to use streams/atoms but fear about bloat then this may be a good choice for you.

 The UMD build (as of 6/27/2017) clocks in just over 4kB gzipped:
 ```bash